 At Salisbury Medical Practice, we recognise that intimate examinations can be uncomfortable or distressing, and that patients may be reassured by the presence of a trained chaperone.
 The clinician performing your procedure will ask you beforehand if you would like to have a chaperone present.

 In addition, patients can ask to have a chaperone present for any other examinations or procedures.
-If you decide that you would like to have one, please tell the receptionist when you are booking the appointment so that the appropriate arrangements can be made.
+If you decide that you would like to have one, please inform us when you are booking the appointment so that the appropriate arrangements can be made.

 A chaperone is there to ensure that you are not experiencing discomfort during the examination, and for reassurance in situations where you may feel vulnerable.

 A chaperone can be a clinical member of staff, such as a nurse, or a non-clinical member of staff, such as a receptionist.
 In the latter case, the non-clinical member of staff would have completed prior training to act as a chaperone.

 We would not normally ask for a family member or friend to act as a chaperone, but this does not mean that you cannot have one with you if you feel that it would be helpful.